AndreiOvidiuCiobanu/WebSocketServer-Client/README.md

 # WebSocketServer-Client

-Build fully working chat application with c# and .NET Core, using WebSockets
+Built fully working chat application with c# and .NET Core, using WebSockets